We would like to proudly announce the following Keynote Speakers in our conference (in alphaberical order):

 Monty currently leads the team that works on the Zuul project for CI/CD in Red Hat’s CTO Office.
 He’s the founder, core member and past PTL of the OpenStack Infra team which runs CI and developer tooling for OpenStack.
 He’s a member of the OpenStack Foundation Board of Directors, a Python Fellow and past member the OpenStack Technical Committee.
 Monty is the PTL of the openstacksdk project and is the maintainer of the Ansible modules for consuming OpenStack.

-We would like to proudly announce you the following plenary speakers:
+We would like to proudly announce the following Plenary Speakers in our conference (in alphabetical order):

 Dimitris works as a Technical Evangelist in Microsoft supporting software houses in their journey to the cloud.
 He loves working with OSS software and he is a Certified Kubernetes Application Developer.
 Nowadays, he enjoys working with Kubernetes and Go.